Your Guide to the Perfect Amazon Product Launch Strategy

 You’ll also want to interview multiple people, as a single interview won’t give you a good idea of overall results.
 The more you can interview, the better off you can be.

-How Do Buyer Personas Increase My Amazon Sales Rank?
+How Do Buyer Personas Increase Your Amazon Sales Rank?

 You can also make other arguments for why this carrot peeler is useful, addressing additional concerns found through your buyer persona.
 Finding out that most of the people who buy your products are busy parents might allow you to include how much time your product saves.